sibiraj-s/ngx-editor/README.md

 ### Working with HTML

-If Input to component is HTML, output will be HTML.
+If the Input to the component is HTML, output will be HTML.
 To manually convert json output from the editor to html

 ```ts
 import { toHTML } from 'ngx-editor';